ultra-lite/composite-container/README.md

 This is an extremely lightweight Composite Container for use with the Delegate Lookup pattern.
 It is PSR-11 compliant.

+Use it with the [Ultra-Lite Container](https://github.com/ultra-lite/container) or any other Delegate Lookup containers.

 ## Use

 ```php